Cooling force on ions in a magnetized electron plasma: Theoretical model

 This is a general expression for the magnetized cooling force acting on an individual ion.
-It has been derived within second order perturbation theory but without any restriction on the strength of the magnetic field $B$.
+It has been derived within second-order perturbation theory but without any restriction on the strength of the magnetic field $B$.
+The limiting cases of Eq.~\eqref{eq:a16} at vanishing $B$ and in the presence of an infinitely strong magnetic field are briefly studied in Sec.~\ref{sec:s3-1} (see also Appendix~\ref{sec:app1}).

-Some limiting cases can be easily extracted from Eq.~\eqref{eq:a16}.
-For instance, at vanishing magnetic field $\sin (\omega _{c}t)/(\omega _{c}t)\to 1$ and the argument of the Bessel function should be replaced by $k_{\bot }v_{e\bot}t$.
-In the presence of an infinitely strong magnetic field, however, the term in Eq.~\eqref{eq:a16} proportional to $k_{\bot }^{2}$ and the argument of the Bessel function vanish since the cyclotron radius $a\to 0$.

-\section{Cooling force for a regularized and screened Coulomb potential}
+\subsection{Cooling force for a regularized and screened Coulomb potential}

-In electron cooling of ion beams the velocity distribution of the electrons is anisotropic.
-It is usually modeled by a two--temperature anisotropic Maxwell distribution.
-As the ion beam had a radial position some mm off the electron beam axis in the experiments~\cite{win96,wink96,win97}, an additional transverse cyclotron velocity $v_{c}$ of the electrons has to be taken into account, see~\cite{win97} for details.
+In electron cooling of ion beams the velocity distribution of the electrons is anisotropic which is a typical situation for electron coolers.
+It is usually modeled by a two--temperature anisotropic Maxwell distribution with different temperatures for the longitudinal and transverse degrees of freedom.
 The velocity distribution relevant for the averaging in Eq.~\eqref{eq:a16} is thus given by